debnsuma/ray-for-developers/README.md

 **[→ Coming Soon](./04-inference/)**

-Deploy and serve models at scale with Ray Serve.
+Deploy and serve machine learning models at scale with Ray Serve, a scalable model serving library built on Ray.
+Learn to deploy models as microservices, handle high-throughput inference workloads, and implement production-grade serving patterns with features like dynamic batching, model composition, and autoscaling based on load.

 **Topics covered:**
-- Model deployment and serving patterns
+- Model deployment and serving patterns for production systems
-- Batch inference optimization
+- Batch inference optimization for processing large datasets efficiently
-- Online serving with autoscaling
+- Online serving with dynamic autoscaling based on request load
-- Multi-model serving
+- Multi-model serving architectures for deploying multiple models simultaneously
-- A/B testing and canary deployments
+- A/B testing and canary deployments for safe model rollouts
-- Performance monitoring
+- Performance monitoring and observability for production inference systems

 ### [05.
 Reinforcement Learning](./05-reinforcement-learning/)

 **[→ Coming Soon](./05-reinforcement-learning/)**

-Build and train reinforcement learning agents with RLlib.
+Build and train reinforcement learning agents with RLlib, Ray's scalable reinforcement learning library.
+RLlib provides production-grade implementations of popular RL algorithms and scales from single machines to large clusters, making it suitable for both research and production applications.
+Learn to train agents in custom environments, implement multi-agent systems, and apply RL techniques like RLHF to fine-tune large language models.

 **Topics covered:**
-- RLlib fundamentals
+- RLlib fundamentals and core concepts for distributed RL training
-- Policy optimization algorithms (PPO, A3C, SAC)
+- Policy optimization algorithms including PPO (Proximal Policy Optimization), A3C (Asynchronous Advantage Actor-Critic), and SAC (Soft Actor-Critic)
-- Custom environments and reward shaping
+- Custom environments and reward shaping techniques for specific problem domains
-- Multi-agent reinforcement learning
+- Multi-agent reinforcement learning for scenarios with multiple interacting agents
-- Distributed RL training
+- Distributed RL training across multiple machines to accelerate learning
-- RLHF for language models
+- Reinforcement Learning from Human Feedback (RLHF) for fine-tuning language models

 ## Repository Structure